 Tiled churches, wines and the Douro river are the first things to encounter in Porto.
-Narrow streets and steep alleys will fascinate you at every spot you walk.
-The Douro river and the Ponte Dom Luis I. The opposite town to porto is Calem, the place which almost exclusively consists of old wine cellars, places where the Port wine was produced, with Sandemann, Calem and Offley wineries.
+Narrow streets and steep alleys will fascinate you at every trail you walk.
+The opposite town to Porto is Calem, the place which almost exclusively consists of old wine cellars, places where the Port wine was produced, with Sandemann, Calem and Offley wineries.

 At night Porto has a second life